Tactics/cf_developer_docs/source/includes/20_graphql.html.md

 This first example queries all the administrations a user has access to.

-For each administration we'll fetch basic information as name, company number and address, but also the accountmanager of that administration at the accountants office.
-Finally we'll add the emailaddresses that can be used to send documents too.
+For each administration we'll fetch basic information as name, company number and address, but also the account manager of that administration at the accountants office.
+Finally we'll add the email addresses that can be used to send documents too.

 The result is a JSON structure with an array of all the administrations and its requested properties.